ecastano/generation-take-home/README.md

 Any way you want - send us a zip, a link to your personal repo, etc.

+### What if I don't know React?

+Feel free to submit a solution that meets the requirements, but without using React.
+React is an important part of our stack and you'll be using it every day so it's important that you're excited to learn it!
+If you don't know React and you're able to learn the basics in order to complete the exercise, we'll be impressed :)

 ### How do you start?